thebillkidy/Blog/_posts/2018-04-15-culture-creation-part1-leadership.md

 ## Chapter #1: Influential Leadership

 In the first step of creating a growth culture, it is crucial that you understand what makes good leaders.
 You want to be a leader that inspires people, someone who is able to say something that makes people admire you.
-You however do NOT want to be the kind of leader that people fear, the kind of leader that destroys a culture.
+You however, do NOT want to be the kind of leader that people fear, the kind of leader that destroys a culture.

 So before we go in detail, lets summarize what makes up a good leader (as an acronym: FICEL):